ccclu/Inferring-the-Scene-Using-Wireless-Traffics-and-World-Knowledge.github.io/report.md

 ### Validation Set Analysis

 On the validation set, the model's performance is significantly lower than on the training set, with an accuracy of **48%**, indicating insufficient generalization.
-The macro average precision (**51%**) and macro average recall (**50%**) are both lower than those on the training set, reflecting the model's poor classification performance on the validation set, particularly for certain categories.
+The average recall (**50%**) is lower than those on the training set, reflecting the model's poor classification performance on the validation set, particularly for certain categories.

 #### Static:
 - Precision: **44%**, Recall: **57%**.
 The model performs moderately for the static category, with some static samples misclassified.